Skip To Main Content

 Lunch Menus

-Starting with the 2025-2026 school year, each Warwick Valley Central School District student will be offered one breakfast and one lunch per day at no cost as part of New York State's new Universal School Meals program.
-The Universal School Meals program requires that the WVCSD participate in the National School Lunch and Breakfast program.
+Warwick Valley Central School District students are offered one breakfast and one lunch per day at no cost, as part of New York State's new Universal School Meals program.

-Because our high school and middle school did not previously participate in the federal National School Lunch and Breakfast Programs, we are making some adjustments to menu offerings to comply with the USDA nutrition guidelines required for participation.
+The program requires that the WVCSD participate in the National School Lunch and Breakfast program.
+Because our high school and middle school did not previously participate in the federal National School Lunch and Breakfast Programs, we have made some adjustments to menu offerings to comply with USDA nutrition/participation guidelines.

 Additional meals and a la carte items will be available for purchase.
+The basic daily breakfast options include assorted cereals, fruit, juice, and milk.

 The Universal School Meals program is open to every student and does not require submitting an application.
 However, eligible families should still fill out and return the the Free and Reduced Meal Application.
 The information in that application is used to determine eligibility for other benefits, such as Backpack Snack Attack and reduced prices on Advanced Placement exams, college classes and college applications.